goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 # Example

-Suppose you have two modules in ZtplAppDirectory:
+Suppose you have two modules in `ZtplAppDirectory`:

 - Library
 - Auth